 All refunds are processed within 45 days (usually within 1-2 weeks) after the institution’s determination that the student is owed a refund.

-2) if you are hospitalized or so sick you cannot attend class and have evidence of treatment by a physician or hospitalization (notes from chiropractors, therapists etc. are not accepted)
+2) If you are hospitalized or so sick you cannot attend class and have evidence of treatment by a physician or hospitalization (notes from chiropractors, therapists etc. are not accepted)

-3) if you are incarcerated, or
+3) If you are incarcerated

 A complete request must include the following: